Best Forex Brokers USA 2021

-While registration itself isn’t the issue, being a member of NFA regulated brokers group requires adherence to the strict NFA rules.
+While registration itself isn’t the issue, being a member of the NFA regulated brokers group requires adherence to the strict NFA rules.

-Requirements to become a US Forex broker
+Requirements to Become a US Forex Broker

 All US Forex brokers must be registered with NFA.
 All introducing Forex brokers in the US must also be registered with NFA.